datatrails/datatrails-python/docs/runner/components/generic.rst

 :print_response:
    Emit JSON representation of response.
 Useful for debugging purposes.

+:archivist_label:
+   This references a previously created archivist endpoint.
+This field is required.

+   See the ARCHIVIST_CREATE action.

 :asset_label:
    For create type actions (ASSETS_CREATE, ASSETS_CREATE_IF_NOT_EXISTS) the label is used